FovEx: Human-Inspired Explanations for Vision Transformers and Convolutional Neural Networks: Introduction

+Deza \etal~\cite{deza2020emergent} show increased i.i.d. generalization as a computational consequence emerging with foveated processing.
+Location-dependent computation based on foveation have demonstrated efficiency and avoidance of spurious correlation from data, both for convolutional~\cite{tiezzi2022foveated} and visual transformer~\cite{jonnalagadda2021foveater} models.
+Foveation priors are effective in generating visual scanpath~\cite{schwinn2022behind}.
+These results together demonstrate how introducing biological constraints in artificial neural networks both increases alignment with the human counterpart and fosters model performances.
+We believe that the aforementioned concepts and intuitions can open a promising novel avenue in the field of explainability.

+In this paper, we address the challenges associated with current explainability approaches and propose a novel method, Foveation-based Explanations (FovEx), that is based on insights inspired by the biology of human vision.
+The final goal of \fvx{} is to determine explanations, in the form of attribution maps, on the output of a backbone model processing a given input pattern.
+To do so, input samples undergo a differentiable transformation mimicking human-foveated vision.
+Then, gradient information is leveraged to enable an iterative and post-hoc human-like exploration of the input image, to determine relevant image regions.

+Such relevant regions are combined appropriately to generate attribution maps.
+The FovEx-generated explanation maps, compared in Figure \ref{fig:vit_viz} against state-of-the-art methods (further details in the remainder of the paper), achieve state-of-the-art performance in common XAI metrics and have a better alignment with human gaze, as per experimental results.

-\textbf{Contributions.} We ($i$) introduce FovEx, a novel explanation method for deep neural networks that incorporates the biological constraint of human-foveated vision.
-FovEx extracts visual explanations of the predictions in a post-hoc fashion, i.e., without introducing any architectural modification to the underlying predictor. ($ii$) We compare FovEx to class-activation-based and perturbation-based XAI methods, achieving state-of-the-art performances for both convolutional and transformer-based models. ($iii$) We show that FovEx explanations can enhance human interpretability via a quantitative investigation of the correlation between human gaze patterns and the generated explanation maps.
+To summarize, we delineate our contributions as follows: \begin{itemize} \item We introduce FovEx, a novel explanation method for DNNs that incorporates the biological constraint of human-foveated vision.
+FovEx extracts human-aligned visual explanations of the predictions in a post-hoc fashion, i.e., without introducing any architectural modification to the underlying predictor. \item We demonstrate the effectiveness of FovEx through qualitative and quantitative evaluations for both convolutional and transformer-based models.
+We compare our approach to class-activation-based and perturbation-based XAI methods and demonstrate state-of-the-art performance for different model architectures. \item We show that FovEx explanations enhance human interpretability via a quantitative investigation of the correlation between human gaze patterns and the explanation maps of DNNs generated by FovEx. \end{itemize}